fxbriol/fxbriol.github.io/_pages/about.md

 ### News

-* I will be moving to University College London as a Lecturer in Statistical Sciences from August onwards.

 * New paper on approximating expensive and multimodal probability measures: [*Stein Point Markov Chain Monte Carlo*](https://arxiv.org/pdf/1905.03673).
 This paper significantly improves the scalability of the Stein Point algorithms, which were proposed as an alternative to MCMC methods for Bayesian computation for expensive posterior distributions.
 The paper will appear in the proceedings of ICML 2019.